-12.9 Requirements for judges to remain -accredited
+12.9 Requirements for judges to remain accredited

-- Please note that the re-accreditation period covers 3 full years e.g. 1/1/18 to 31/12/20 - The reaccreditation process will take place in February/March 2021 - Judges who have not met the compulsory requirements may have their accreditation extended for a period of time in order to meet the requirements
+- a) please note that the re-accreditation period covers 3 full years e.g. 1/1/18 to 31/12/20 - b) the reaccreditation process will take place in February/March 2021 - c) judges who have not met the compulsory requirements may have their accreditation extended for a period of time in order to meet the requirements

 Below is a summary table of the requirements to remain accredited.
-Note that EA membership is to be current at all times.
+Note that EA membership is to be current at all times .